One of the most common questions new mothers ask us is how long each breastfeeding session should last.

 - Look for early hunger cues like lip-smacking and fidgeting to know when your baby is ready to nurse.

 How Much Milk Do Babies Need?

-At birth, babies have extremely small stomachs and generally take one to two ounces of milk per feeding.
-As their stomachs (and everything else) begin to grow, they’ll drink more and more.
+At birth, babies have tiny stomachs and generally take one to two ounces of milk per feeding.
+As their stomach (and everything else) begins to grow, they’ll drink more and more.

 Most babies will reach peak feeding capacity at five weeks, taking three to four ounces per feeding.
 After this point, your baby should maintain their intake level until they’re ready for solid foods.

-If you’ve formula fed a baby before, that may seem low to you.
-Breastfed babies generally take less milk per feeding than formula-fed babies (source).
+If you’ve formula fed a baby before, that may seem low.
+Breastfed babies generally take less milk per feeding than formula-fed babies.

 How Often Do Babies Feed?

 Babies do best when they are fed on demand, setting their own schedules based on when they’re hungry.
 You’ll want to follow your child’s lead and look for cues they’re ready to nurse.